 Wednesday, March 25, 2009

-Act-On Software Does List-Based Demand Generation
+Act-On Software Adds Webinar Integration to Small Business Demand Generation

 If you look at the Web site of Act-On Software, you’ll see a typical set of demand generation features: email marketing, demand generation (equated with landing pages and forms), lead nurturing, Website visitor tracking, channel (partner) marketing, and lead scoring.
 Oddly, it does not highlight Act-On’s most distinctive advantage, which is tight integration with Webex for Webinar presentations.
-Less oddly, it also doesn’t explain that – unlike every other demand generation I recall seeing – Act-On has no marketing database.
-(Or, as CEO Raghu Raghavan comments below, it doesn't require one.)

-I’ll come back to the database later.
-In most ways, working with Act-On is like working with other products: users build emails, landing pages and Web forms; track activities through page tags and cookies; do scoring and segmentation with activity history and lead attributes; and pass qualified leads to Salesforce.com.
+Working with Act-On is like working with other products: users build emails, landing pages and Web forms; track activities through page tags and cookies; do scoring and segmentation with activity history and lead attributes; and pass qualified leads to Salesforce.com.
 The specific features to do this are reasonably powerful: for example, emails and Web pages can be built from scratch, based on templates or imported, while the templates themselves can be built from components stored in a central library.
 The components can include prebuilt surveys, which can be embedded in an email or linked to a separate Web form.
 This is more than many other products offer.

 The system also offers above-average flexibility in its delivery arrangements: clients can send the email either from their own servers or through Act-On, and can display Act-On-host forms within external Web pages as iframes.